Big-Life-Lab/model-parameters/model-export/validate.md

 In the above example,

 * The age variable does not have a value for the `allowed` column since its a number and we've already specified its valid range in the `range` column
-* The sex variable is only allowed to have one of two values: male or female
+* The sex variable is only allowed to have one of two values: male or female.
+These values are case-sensitive.

 ### Whether a missing value in a variable is allowed or not